jonaprieto/online-atps/README.md

 ```

-* OnlineATPs accepts a name for a ATP using the prefix "online-" or not (e.g "vampire" or "online-vampire").
+* OnlineATPs accepts a name for a ATP using the prefix "online-" or not (e.g "vampire" or "online-vampire")

 ````bash
 $ online-atps basic.tptp --atp=online-metis
 ````

-* Check the example for a theorem.
+* Only check if a problem states a theorem or not using `--only-check`

 ````bash
 $ online-atps basic.tptp --atp=online-metis --only-check